Icinga/icinga2/doc/10-icinga-template-library.md

-interfacetable_warningtraffic       | **Optional.** Interface traffic load percentage leading to a warning alert. interfacetable_criticaltraffic      | **Optional.** Interface traffic load percentage leading to a critical alert. interfacetable_pkt                  | **Optional.** Add unicast/non-unicast pkt stats for each interface. interfacetable_trackproperty        | **Optional.** List of tracked properties. interfacetable_excludeproperty      | **Optional.** Comma separated list of interfaces excluded from the property tracking. interfacetable_includeproperty      | **Optional.** Comma separated list of interfaces included in the property tracking.
+interfacetable_warningtraffic       | **Optional.** Interface traffic load percentage leading to a warning alert. interfacetable_criticaltraffic      | **Optional.** Interface traffic load percentage leading to a critical alert. interfacetable_pkt                  | **Optional.** Add unicast/non-unicast pkt stats for each interface. interfacetable_trafficwithpkt       | **Optional.** Enable traffic calculation using pkt counters instead of octet counters.
+Useful when using 32-bit counters to track the load on > 1GbE interfaces.
+Defaults to false. interfacetable_trackproperty        | **Optional.** List of tracked properties. interfacetable_excludeproperty      | **Optional.** Comma separated list of interfaces excluded from the property tracking. interfacetable_includeproperty      | **Optional.** Comma separated list of interfaces included in the property tracking.